Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Discloses side effects: appends JSON to a specific file, does not modify vector index or knowledge repo, safe to call multiple times, and each call adds a new entry.
-With no annotations, this fully covers behavioral expectations.
+Discloses side effects (appends to JSON file, does not modify vector index or knowledge repo), states it is safe to call multiple times, and explains each call adds a new entry.
+No annotations were provided, so the description fully carries the burden.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.